jacques-cadet/plasma-fhir/README.md

 - `plasma-fhir-app-utils` Utility functions and APIs to help with building apps
 - `plasma-fhir-react-client-context` A React component that provides access to the `fhirclient` in a React app
 - `plasma-fhir-react-components` A library of React components for displaying and interacting with FHIR resources.
 Styles can be customized as needed.
-- `plasma-fhir-react-native-components` A library of React Native components for displaying and interacting with FHIR resources.

 ### Sample Apps
 - `playground` Package for testing things out (not actually a real app)